scipy-conference/scipy_proceedings/papers/mike_pacer/scipy_first_draft.rst

 Lack of JSON compatibility
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-When submitting the abstract for this paper and talk, I believed I had created a JSON compatible format for storing the underlying data.
-I discovered that my method of storing groups of parent-variable realizations as tuple-keys with distribution arguments broke the JSON compatibility that I was able to maintain in other circumstances.
+The data-structures described above, notably the node_prop_listI discovered that my method of storing groups of parent-variable realizations as tuple-keys with distribution arguments broke the JSON compatibility that I was able to maintain in other circumstances.
 This was useful for being able to call the distributions of variables who have more than one parent nodes.
 I have not yet fixed this problem.

 Causal Theories and Computational Cognitive Science
 ---------------------------------------------------